Segments

 Tenant improvements, additions, alterations, + commercial envelope work.

-Commercial alteration permits cover the broad set of changes to existing commercial buildings — tenant improvements, additions, structural alterations, adaptive reuse, AND roofing/envelope work that doesn't trigger a separate sub-cohort.
-The highest-volume commercial cohort in most US metros because TI turnover + re-roofing cycles dominate filings against existing stock.
+Commercial alteration permits cover the broad set of changes to existing commercial buildings — tenant improvements, additions, structural alterations, adaptive reuse, AND roofing/envelope work that doesn't trigger a separate sub-segment.
+The highest-volume commercial segment in most US metros because TI turnover + re-roofing cycles dominate filings against existing stock.

 Commercial mechanical, electrical, + plumbing systems.

 Commercial MEP permits cover mechanical, electrical, and plumbing system work on commercial buildings — electrical service upgrades, plumbing reroutes, and non-HVAC equipment changeouts.
-HVAC installs and replacements split out into commercial_hvac when that cohort ships per metro; cohorts are overlap-free, so a permit reclassified into commercial_hvac is decremented from commercial_mep at the source metro on the same regen.
+HVAC installs and replacements split out into Commercial HVAC when that segment ships per metro; segments are overlap-free, so a permit reclassified into Commercial HVAC is decremented from Commercial MEP at the source metro on the same regen.

 Browse in Austin